 Norwalk River Railroad Bridge Replacement

 The historically significant railroad swing bridge (1896), which carries Metro-North trains over the Norwalk River in southwest Connecticut, is being replaced.
 Multiple designs are being considered for the replacement, all of which impact a variety of terrestrial parcels on both sides of the river.
-AHS is conducting Geoprobe testing of land areas to determine archaeological sensitivity.
+AHS conducted Geoprobe testing of land areas to determine archaeological sensitivity.

 For a large-scale redevelopment project in Hartford, AHS used state-of-the-art Geoprobe borings, along with more conventional machine-dug trenches, to identify buried archaeological resources and collect geological and palynological data to reconstruct the paleoenvironment and associated human lifeways.